 In the first step, I asked Samuel to select an incident or situation involving anger.
 Samuel selected a time when his boss, Mr. Davidson, berated him for not finishing a project after assigning him another task.
 Once the incident was selected, I asked Samuel to close his eyes and visualize the way the incident actually happened.
 Right away this increased Samuel’s anxiety levels.

 Next, I had Samuel describe how the situation would normally play out.
-First, Samuel described the incident and the personality traits of Mr. Thomas.
+First, Samuel described the incident and the personality traits of Mr. Davidson.
 Samuel stated, "I was assigned to a marketing campaign for which I needed to write a financial proposal.
 Shortly after beginning, Mr. Davidson requested me to begin an audit of company spending over the last six months!"
 As Samuel described it, the incident consisted of Samuel being reprimanded by a pushy and overbearing Mr. Davidson.

 Step 2 - Role-Play with other Group Members